 VA Cash-Out Refinance

-A VA cash-out refinance is a great option for many veterans and service members looking to refinance their mortgage.
-It not only lets current VA loan homeowners take cash out of their home’s equity for a variety of reasons – cover liens, bills or emergency expenses, make home renovations, etc. – but it also enables qualified homeowners to refinance their conventional or other loan into a VA loan.
+A VA cash-out refinance is a great option for many veterans, active-duty service members, and surviving spouses looking to refinance their mortgage.
+It not only lets current VA loan homeowners take cash out of their home’s equity for a variety of reasons – to cover liens, bills or emergency expenses, or to pay for home renovations, etc. – but it enables qualified homeowners to refinance other types of loans into a VA loan.

-While it may sound like a home equity loan, it’s different because instead of adding to your current loan, a VA cash-out refinance replaces your current loan – usually, with better terms attached than with other loan types.
+While it may sound like a home equity loan, a VA cash-out refinance is different.
+Instead of adding to your current loan, a VA cash-out refinance replaces your current loan – usually with better terms than other loan types.

 Cash-Out Refinance Requirements

-Minimum requirements for a VA cash-out refinance loan include the following:
+Minimum requirements for a VA cash-out refinance loan include:

-- Qualify for a VA-backed home loan Certificate of Eligibility
+- Obtaining a VA-backed home loan Certificate of Eligibility

-- Meet VA’s – and the lender’s – standards for credit, income, and any other requirements
+- Meeting the VA’s – and the lender’s – standards for credit and income, plus any other requirements

-- Live in the home that is being refinanced with the loan
+- Living in the home being refinanced with the loan

-A cash-out refi is a smart option for borrowers who may need funds to pay for school, cover debts, make home improvements, or take care of other unexpected expenses.
+A cash-out refi is a smart option for borrowers who may need funds to pay for school, cover debts, make home improvements or take care of unexpected expenses.

-Refinancing A VA Loan To A Conventional Loan
+Refinance VA Loan To Conventional or FHA Loan

-- If you want a rental property: If you are interested in owning both a primary and secondary residence, you typically are not allowed to take out multiple VA loans to fund both properties.
-It’s not uncommon for qualified VA loan borrowers to therefore move from one home to another, and use the VA loan to finance their newer primary residence, and switch the property they intend on renting out to a conventional loan.
+- You want a rental property: If you’re interested in owning a primary and secondary residence, you typically aren’t allowed to take out multiple VA loans to fund both properties.
+It’s not uncommon for qualified VA loan borrowers to therefore move from one home to another, use the VA loan to finance their newer primary residence and switch the property they intend on renting out to a conventional loan.
 This can be a smart way to generate a passive income while making the most of your VA benefits.

-- If you have stellar credit and want better terms: Although VA loans are renowned for their attractive interest rates, if you already have excellent credit and are eligible for a conventional loan, then you may be able to refinance into terms that are better than those of a VA loan.
+- You have stellar credit and want better terms: Although VA loans are renowned for their attractive interest rates, if you already have excellent credit and are eligible for a conventional loan, you may be able to refinance into terms that are better than those of a VA loan.

-- If you don’t qualify for an IRRRL: The VA’s IRRRL loan is a strong contender for many qualified VA borrowers, but for those who don’t qualify, refinancing into a conventional loan may be the best option to get lower interest rates.
+- You don’t qualify for an IRRRL: The VA’s IRRRL loan is a strong contender for many qualified VA borrowers, but for those who don’t qualify, refinancing into a conventional or FHA loan may be the best way to get lower interest rates.

 Conventional Loan Requirements

-- If you have a down payment lower than 20%, private mortgage insurance (PMI) is required and added to your monthly payment
+- A down payment of at least 3% (If you have a down payment lower than 20%, private mortgage insurance (PMI) is required and added to your monthly payment.)

 - A debt-to-income ratio (DTI) lower than 50%

-- A loan within the limits set by Fannie Mae and Freddie Mac – as of 2022, the limit is set at $647,200 with exceptions in high-cost areas like Alaska and Hawaii
+- A loan within the limits set by Fannie Mae and Freddie Mac (In 2023, the limit for one-unit properties is $726,200, with exceptions in high-cost areas like Alaska and Hawaii.)